In Brief

 Building on Kumar's 2021 finding that the motor cortex activates during trigger exposure, researchers directly tested whether mimicking trigger sounds could reduce distress.

-The results were striking: 68% of participants reported reduced distress when they were allowed to mimic the trigger sound (by making the same mouth movement or vocally reproducing it) compared to passive exposure.
+Survey and lab work suggest that mimicry is common enough to deserve attention.
+Some people report reduced distress when they are allowed to mimic the trigger sound by making the same mouth movement or vocally reproducing it.

 The proposed mechanism: consciously performing the mirrored action partially discharges the motor mirroring system, reducing the mismatch signal that drives the distress response.